Ry-8001/-BLG-435E-AI-HW2/README.md

 # -BLG-435E-AI-HW2
-Snake game  Agent with using Neural Networks
+Hw2 is about implementing Snake Game Agent  using Neural Networks